 Mature trees produce surface roots, which can be a problem if planted near paved structures, such as paved walkways.

-Reports of its wind tolerance are conflicting, varying from high to low breakage resistance that may result from seasonal changes in wood moisture content.
+Reports of its wind tolerance are conflicting, ranging from high to low breakage resistance, possibly due to seasonal changes in wood moisture content.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston